phoenixperry/GDS-workshop/Space_use_revised.md

 **If you take something, giving something of equal usefulness and value is generally a nice rule to follow.**

-## Security

-Everyone hates security cameras.
-That said, security concerns are currently being considering by the department.
+##Security
+Members wil have swipe card access.
 ##### Access
-Giving access to the space to non-members outside of Craft Night or explicitly stated events is forbidden.
+Giving access to the space to non-members is forbidden.
 If you do this, you will lose your own access for the rest of the academic year.

 ##### Damage
-If you damage a piece of gear, the best thing to do is let the staff know and we’ll assess if it needs to be replaced and if you will be held responsible for the damage.
+If you damage a piece of gear, the best thing to do is let the staff know and we’ll assess if it needs to be replaced.

-If materials are damaged and unreported, we will review our security footage to track down how it happened and who used the gear last.

 ##### Code of Conduct
-One of the goals of the Hactchlab is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
+One of the goals of the space is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
 As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, socioeconomic status, age, level of experience, personal appearance, ethnicity, religion or philosophy.

 The lab is a safe space where you can express yourself without fear of judgment or harassment.
 All participants and visitors are expected to treat other participants, visitors, staff, and the general public with respect.
 Under the umbrella of respect, we expect all participants be mindful of their speech and behaviors both in person and on social media.
 Particularly, we want to remind participants and visitors to refrain from making assumptions about another's identity, experience, and preferred pronouns.